devciv/gpt/README.md

-Great Person Tracker for Science Victories
+This is the Great Person Tracker for Science Victories.
+Just don't refresh the page.